bcrowell/cm_invariants/README.md

     load(ctensor)$
     ct_coordsys(kerr_newman,all)$
     load("cm_invariants.mac")$
+    showtime:true$
     cm_init()$
     cm_r();

-The calculation above takes about 10 minutes on my machine to determine that R=0 for the Kerr-Newman spacetime.
+(This example works in Maxima 5.37 but not in Maxima 5.32.)
+The calculation above takes about 20 minutes on my machine to determine that R=0 for the Kerr-Newman spacetime.

 Starting over with a new metric
 ===============================